Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Then donning a wetsuit and snorkeling gear, we slipped into the water near a floating string of lights.
 Plankton is drawn by the light, and the manta rays feed on the plankton.
 There are three giant manta rays here tonight, flipping and turning like circus acrobats.
 For half an hour, we watch their dance, thrilled with the surreal scene below us.

 The Hawaiian Islands are known for their beauty, warm weather and unique culture, but there is an entire watery playground to explore.
-More than 680 species of fish can be found in Hawaiian waters, and some 30 percent are only found in Hawaii.
+More than 680 fish species can be found in Hawaiian waters, and some 30 percent are only found in Hawaii.

 Closer to shore, we come across some 50 spinner dolphins.
 They’re in a “resting state,” swimming together slowly.
 We don snorkels and slip in the water, swimming above them, then beside them.
 For just a minute, I feel like one of the gang.
 It’s hard not to smile in my snorkel mask.